BuchynD/color-table/README.md

 # color-table
-A square colored into 256² colors
+A square colored into 256² colors.
+Created with React and TypeScript.